 Supported metadata is included in your downloaded files.
 However, there are several considerations:

 - Code42 app: Metadata cannot be included with your files via web restore.
 To preserve metadata, download from the Code42 app.

 - Different operating system: If you download a file to a different operating system than the one where the file originated, the Code42 app may not be able to include metadata supported by the original operating system.
 For best results, download files on devices using the same operating system.

 What metadata can I include?

-Code42 for Enterprise supports restoring specific forms of metadata for each operating system listed below.
+Code42 supports restoring specific forms of metadata for each operating system listed below.
 Since different applications can create and store metadata in different ways, we can’t guarantee that every form of metadata can be included.
-However, we have tested Code42 for Enterprise for the types listed below.
+However, we have tested the Code42 app for the types listed below.

 Normally, metadata is stored within the file it is describing, but metadata can be created and stored in a number of ways.
 Some applications store metadata in a separate database file.
 One example is the metadata created by Lightroom.
 The Code42 app may have difficulty backing up the database file if it is in use, but if you choose to write the metadata to the file itself, the Code42 app will back it up regularly.

 When copying a file (and therefore restoring) to a non-HFS+ file system, any info not in the data file is stored in a “dot-underscore” file.
 For example, if you copy an HFS+ file named MyMug.jpg to a FAT 32 volume, there will be a file named ._MyMug.jpg in addition to the MyMug.jpg file in the same location.

 * For files backed up with Code42 app versions 4.4.0 - 4.8.1 and 5.0.0 - 5.4.1, some file metadata may not be backed up correctly under certain circumstances.
 See our troubleshooting article for more details.